-Truecaller Launches Vastly Improved iPhone App
+Truecaller launches vastly improved iPhone App

-JAKARTA, Indonesia, Aug.
-30, 2022 /PRNewswire/ -- Truecaller, the world's leading global communications platform, today launched a brand-new version of their iPhone app for users around the world. iPhone users have been underserved by CallerID and Spam blockers.
-Consumers have been clamouring for a solution, and Truecaller has built a better mousetrap.
-The iOS app has been completely re-written from the ground up to be lighter (smaller app size), more efficient (works faster, even on the older iPhone 6S) but most important of all, it oﬀers 10 times better spam, scam, and business call identiﬁcation compared to previous versions of the app.
+STOCKHOLM, Aug.
+30, 2022 /PRNewswire/ -- Truecaller, one the world's leading global communications platforms, has launched a brand-new version of their iPhone app for users around the world.
+The iOS app has been completely re-written from the ground up to be lighter, more efficient, and most important of all, it offers significantly better number identification, spam, scam and business call identification compared to previous versions of the app.
+The new app offers up to 10 times better spam and business identification compared to the previous version

-Truecaller, the world’s leading global communications platform, launches a brand-new version of their iPhone app for users around the world.

 Highlights of the new Truecaller for iPhone:

-- 10x better Caller ID, 10x better protection against spam and scam
+- Significantly improved Caller ID, and improved protection against spam and scam

 - Smoother and faster onboarding for new users